 LeBron James would have a triple double as well as a career and franchise defining block on an Andre Igoudala layup in the dying minutes of the decider, leading to an Irving three to put the Cavaliers up for good, winning the franchise’s first NBA Championship, with James being named Finals MVP.
 The Cavaliers faced the Warriors the following two Finals series, but Golden State had added superstar Kevin Durant, making them too difficult to match up with.

 LeBron James, after fulfilling his promise to bring a Championship to the Cavaliers, left in the 2018 off season for the Los Angeles Lakers.
 After Irving had requested a trade the year earlier, only Kevin Love remained, and much like the first time James left Cleveland, the team went to the bottom of the standings, finishing 14th and 15th in the East the last two years.

-If you are a fan of the Cleveland Cavaliers, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Cleveland Cavaliers have the star power to make it all the way to the playoffs and finals in 2021?
+If you are a fan of the Cleveland Cavaliers, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Cleveland Cavaliers have the star power to make it all the way to the playoffs and win The Finals in 2023?

 Still got some burning questions about the Cleveland Cavaliers?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!